This Corn Chowder Recipe is loaded with tender potatoes, smoky bacon, and sweet corn, is the perfect creamy and comforting meal!

 • Sprinkle the flour over the vegetables and cook, stirring constantly, for 1 minute.
 Add the potatoes, Italian seasoning, and thyme, and cook for 30 seconds more, stirring constantly.

 • Slowly pour in the chicken broth, scraping up any browned bits from the bottom of the pot.
 The mixture should slightly thicken.
 Stir in the milk and bay leaf.
 Add the reserved corn cobs (cut in half if needed) and press them into the liquid.
-Turn the heat to medium-high and bring the soup to a simmer.
-Once simmering, lower the heat to medium-low and cover the pot.
-Maintain a steady simmer (not a vigorous boil) and cook for 20-25 minutes, stirring occasionally, until the chowder thickens and the potatoes are tender.
+Turn heat to medium-high and bring the soup to a simmer.
+Once simmering, lower heat to medium-low and cover the pot.
+Maintain a steady simmer (not a vigorous boil) and cook for 20–25 minutes, stirring occasionally, until the chowder thickens and the potatoes are tender.

 • Remove the lid, discard the corn cobs and bay leaf, and stir in the corn kernels.
 Cook for 5–7 minutes or until the corn is tender.
 Stir in the heavy cream and adjust seasonings to taste.